garronej/evt/docs/api/evt/evt.attach.md

 ---
-description: Attach an Handler provided with a callback function to the Evt
+description: Attach a Handler provided with a callback function to the Evt
 ---

 # evt.\[$\]attach\*\(...\)

 There is multiple flavor of the attach method: `attachOnce`, `atachPrepend`, `attachExtract`...
 All this methods have in common to accept the same parameters and to return the same promise.

-## Returned value
+## Returned Value

 A `Promise<U>` that resolves with the first event data matched by the operator.
-By default of operator, every events are matched.
+By default of operator, all the events are matched.

 The returned promise can reject **only** if a timeout parameter was passed to the `attach*` method.

- If no event have been matched within the specified timeout the promise will reject with a `EvtError.Timeout.` If the event is detached before the first event is matched the promise will reject with a `EvtError.Detached`.
+ If no event has been matched within the specified timeout, the promise will reject with a `EvtError.Timeout.` If the event is detached before the first event is matched, the promise will reject with an `EvtError.Detached`.

 If you have no use of the callback function and just want the promise, [`evt.waitFor(...)`](https://docs.ts-evt.dev/api-doc/evt#evt-waitfor)  should be used in place of `evt.attach*(...)`.

 ## Parameters

 1. `operator:` [`Operator`](https://docs.ts-evt.dev/api-doc/operator)`<T,U>`
-2. `timeout: number` Amount of time, in milliseconds before the returned promise rejects if no event have been matched within the specified dellay.
+2. `timeout: number` Amount of time, in milliseconds before the returned promise rejects if no event has been matched within the specified delay.
 3. `ctx:` [`Ctx`](https://docs.ts-evt.dev/api/ctx)A context that can be used as a reference to detach the handler later on.
-4. `callback: (data: U)=> void` Function that will be invoked every time the matcher match an event emited by the `Evt`.
+4. `callback: (data: U)=> void` Function that will be invoked every time the matcher match an event emitted by the `Evt`.

-A large number or overloard are provided to cover all the possible combinaison of arguments.
-The ordering in which the params are listed above must be respected but every parameter other than the callback can be omited.
+A large number of overload is provided to cover all the possible combination of arguments.
+The ordering in which the parameters are listed above must be respected but every parameter other than the callback can be omitted.

 ![](https://user-images.githubusercontent.com/6702424/74090245-6c973a00-4aa9-11ea-8e48-90d49a0ed20b.png)

 Examples:

 * Only specifying a timeout: `evt.attach(timeout, callback)`
-* Specifying an operato and a context: `evt.attach(op, boundTo, callback)`
+* Specifying an operator and a context: `evt.attach(op, boundTo, callback)`
 * ...

 ## The `$` prefix